SciFacts: Fact-Checking Claims About Science

 - The best way to report on topics in a way that accurately reflects the degree of certainty and consensus

 During the day, we will explore how viral hoaxes duped science reporters worldwide and discuss common errors of covering new studies.
 We will lead you through a hands-on session on fact-checking claims and articles, plus we will brainstorm on the best techniques to report truthfully at a time of low trust.
 Finally, we will address the challenges of specific beats within the science desk (climate, health, etc.) in small-group sessions.
+(See our working agenda for the workshop.)

 This workshop is free thanks to the support of the Foundation for Advancing Alcohol Responsibility.